mgrimace/budget-overview/README.md

 I made this to replace my family's Excel spreadsheet.
 It's a simple monthly budget planner with a clear visual overview of money in and money out, and what's left (or in deficit) afterwards.

 > [!NOTE]
-> Preliminary Windows `.exe` support added as a beta [release](https://github.com/mgrimace/budget-overview/releases/tag/v1.5.1-beta)!
+> Early Windows `.exe` support added, check out the latest beta [release](https://github.com/mgrimace/budget-overview/releases)!

 ## Screenshot